 - 1 cup (8 ounces) semi sweet chocolate chips

-- Kosher or sea salt
+- Maldon sea salt

 - ¼ cup Salted roasted peanuts chopped

-Preheat oven to 350 degrees.
+- Preheat oven to 350°.

-Mix together the flour, salt, and baking soda.
+- Mix together the flour, salt, and baking soda.

-Add in dry ingredients and mix until combined.
+- Add in dry ingredients and mix until combined.

-Spread evenly into pan and bake for 20 - 25 minutes or until golden and set.
+- Spread evenly into pan and bake for 20 - 25 minutes or until golden and set.

-Let cool on wire rack.
+- Let cool on wire rack.

-Combine the chocolate chips and heavy cream in a microwave safe bowl and cook in the microwave for 30 seconds.
-Stir with a fork as it acts like a mini whisk.
+- Combine the chocolate chips and heavy cream in a microwave safe bowl and cook in the microwave for 30 seconds.
+Stir with a fork as it acts as a mini whisk.
 Continue heating at 15-30 second intervals, stirring until chocolate is smooth and melted.Alternatively, place the chocolate chips in a small bowl.
 Heat the cream in a small saucepan until the edges start to bubble.
 Pour the hot cream on top of the chocolate chips and stir until melted.

-Top with your choice of toppings or serve plain.
+- Top with your choice of toppings or serve plain.

 I don't post the nutritional value because I don't trust the accuracy of the nutritional apps.
 I’m not a nutritionist and don't want to post misinformation.